AshLaw96/weather-wise/README.md

 ### Future Features

 1. Allow users to play split-screen or multiplayer.
-3. Add links to other quizzes or cool facts about weather.
+2. Add links to other quizzes or cool facts about weather.
-4. Make leaderboard put the highest scores at the top of the leaderboard and only add top 10 scores for each difficulty and for each amount of questions answered.
-5. Add sound effects to the program.
+3. Add sound effects to the program.
-6. Add error validation for name (name must be > 2 but < 15 and only include letters).
+4. Add error validation for name (name must be > 2 but < 15 and only include letters).

 ## Tools & Technologies Used